abooode3/reading-notes-2/class-09.md

 * When an event occur, it can trigger a JS function. trigger a JS code by these steps:
--Select the element that we want the script to respond to.
+- Select the element that we want the script to respond to.
--Indicate which event on the selected element will trigger the response.
+- Indicate which event on the selected element will trigger the response.
--State the code you want to run when the event occurs.
+- State the code you want to run when the event occurs.